 The Rainforest Alliance Certified seal can be found on major brands and specialty products at retailers across Europe, the United States, Canada, Australia and Japan.
 See our list of retailers for more information.

 If you are a farmer looking to get certified, please contact the Sustainable Agriculture Network.

 Over 100 crops can be certified according to environmental and social standards of the Sustainable Agriculture Network.
-As of March 2015, 1,130,383 small and large farms and cooperatives with a combined total area of about 7,694,693 acres (3,113,932 hectares) had been certified in Brazil, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Ethiopia, Guatemala, Honduras, Indonesia, Ivory Coast, Jamaica, Kenya, Mexico, Nicaragua, Panama, Peru, Philippines, Tanzania, and more.
+As of June 2015, 1,194,064 small and large farms and cooperatives with a combined total area of about 7,999,545 acres (3,237,306 hectares) had been certified in had been certified in Brazil, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Ethiopia, Guatemala, Honduras, Indonesia, Ivory Coast, Jamaica, Kenya, Mexico, Nicaragua, Panama, Peru, Philippines, Tanzania, and more.